apache/datafu/site/README.md

 # Apache DataFu website

 We use [Middleman](http://middlemanapp.com/) to generate the website content.
 This requires Ruby.
+It's highly recommended that you use something like [rbenv](https://github.com/sstephenson/rbenv) to manage your Ruby versions.
+The website content has been successfully generated using Ruby version `2.2.2`.

 ## Setup